tsnellgrove/dark_castle3/doc/to_do.md

 - DONE: for doors and containers, use None option for no lock or no lid?
 - CANCEL: Can I just set descript_key for Note in mk_def_pkl() with setter rather than whole dynamic_dict?
-	- CANCEL: why do I need active_gs.dynamic_descript_dict again?
+	- CANCEL: why do I need active_gs.dynamic_static_dict again?

 python techniques:
 - Do a refactoring code review (look into the 'any' command in place of for loops)
 - TBD: Try argument unpacking ( https://www.geeksforgeeks.org/packing-and-unpacking-arguments-in-python/ )
-- TBD: Try tupples for descript_dict
+- TBD: Try tupples for static_dict
 	- NOTE: Franco on Tupples: A tuple is most suitable for immutable data with a well-defined order.
 The static data that you pass to class constructors is often a good example.Another useful time for tuples is when you want dictionary keys with more than one field.
 You cannot use something mutable there.
 - TBD: learn about Super()
 - TBD: read this article: https://sangeeta.io/posts/a-super-post-on-python-inheritance/